JonasKemmer/AliasFinder/README.md

 The most important parameter is the "test_period" (given in days) which is the period you think is the true period.
 If no sampling frequency is specified in the input file, the window function ([Roberts et al., 1987](https://ui.adsabs.harvard.edu/abs/1987AJ.....93..968R/abstract)) of the data will be plotted.
 From that you can select a sampling frequency for whose aliases you want to test.

 When the test frequency and the sampling frequency are set, the script automatically calculates the theoretically occurring first order aliases and searches for peaks at those frequencies in the real data.
 Only peaks that are above the threshold given in the input file are taken into the account in doing so.
-The Alias finder displays the frequency of the theoretical peak and the closest found peak in the terminal and you are than asked to select whether they match or not.
+The AliasFinder displays the frequency of the theoretical peak and the closest found peak in the terminal and you are than asked to select whether they match or not.

 After all frequencies are selected, a number of synthetic datasets (given as "n_samples" in the input file) and the corresponding GLS periodograms will be calculated for each of them.
 When it is finished, the final plot shows the results of the simulations compared to the real observed data.